Nitinpr1/Nike-landing-page/README.md

-"Nike Website Landing Page - Vite + React.js & Tailwind CSS 😀
+Nike Website Landing Page - Vite + React.js & Tailwind CSS 😀

 Hello 👋,
 Welcome to the GitHub repository for my Nike-themed landing page created using React.js + Vite and Tailwind CSS.
 This project showcases a dynamic and visually appealing landing page inspired by the iconic Nike brand.
 Leveraging the power of React.js, the page offers seamless interactivity and a smooth user experience.
 The responsive design ensures the website looks stunning across various devices and screen sizes.